-John Buchan, first Baron Tweedsmuir of Elsfield (1875-1940) Scottish historian, Governor General of Canada, Commander-in-Chief of the Dominion of Canada and author of the infamous thriller The Thirty-Nine Steps.
-(1915)
+John Buchan, first Baron Tweedsmuir of Elsfield (1935-45) (1875-1940) Scottish historian, 15th Governor General of Canada, Commander-in-Chief of the Dominion of Canada and author of the infamous thriller (that later inspired Alfred Hitchcock's film The 39 Steps) The Thirty-Nine Steps (1915);

 John Buchan was born at York Place, Perth, Scotland on 26 August 1875 and grew up in the mining town of Pathhead, Fife.
 He was the eldest son of John Buchan (1847–1911) a jovial and fun-loving Free Church of Scotland minister, and Helen née Masterson, (1857–1937) both of whom would later provide fodder for his fictional characters.
 Among John's siblings William, Walter and Alistair, his sister Anna Buchan (b.1877) would become the novelist O. Douglas.